ichigo-network/website/README.md

 More information about the usage of this directory in [the documentation](https://nuxtjs.org/docs/2.x/directory-structure/layouts).

+### `locals`

+Locals contains all i18n translation files located inside the `lang` folder.

+More information about the usage of this directory in [the documentation](https://i18n.nuxtjs.org).

 ### `pages`

 This directory contains your application views and routes.
 Nuxt will read all the `*.vue` files inside this directory and setup Vue Router automatically.